JuliaData/DataFrames.jl/docs/src/man/joins.md

 ERROR: ArgumentError: missing values in key columns are not allowed when matchmissing == :error
 ```

-If you would prefer for `missing` values to be matched as equal pass
+If you would prefer `missing` values to be treated as equal pass
-`matchimssing=:equal` keyword argument:
+the `matchmissing=:equal` keyword argument:

 ```jldoctest joins
 julia> innerjoin(df1, df2, on=:id, matchmissing=:equal)